 Online Bachelor of Science in Neuroscience

-Arizona State University’s neuroscience degree online examines the functions of the brain and nervous system in relation to behavior, emotion and consciousness.
-You’ll explore cutting-edge research while building strong foundations in biology, engineering, mathematics and psychology.
-Our rigorous curriculum is designed to prepare you for a variety of careers in health and research related fields.
+Arizona State University’s online Bachelor of Science in neuroscience examines the functions of the brain and nervous system and how they affect behavior, emotion and consciousness.
+You’ll explore innovative research while building strong foundations in biology, engineering, mathematics and psychology.
+The rigorous curriculum is designed to prepare you for a variety of careers in health and research-related fields.

 Learn more